 - a.
-They should keep records of all AN and/or CAN purchases, in season usage and post season storage for two (2) years. - b.
-Re-selling of ammonium nitrate is illegal.
-Re-selling of CAN is prohibited unless the customer possesses an enrolment from NRCan to sell restricted components.
+They should keep records of all AN and/or CAN purchases, in season usage and post season storage for two (2) years. - Re-selling of ammonium nitrate and/or CAN is prohibited unless the customer possesses an enrolment from NRCan to sell restricted components.